 It's hard to imagine our homes without electricity.
 There would be no TV, computer or video games.
 You'd have to do your homework by candlelight or oil lamps.
-You wouldn't be able to listen to your favourite bands on the radio or CD player - instead you'd have to make your own music!
+You wouldn't be able to stream your favourite artists or scroll their TikToks.
+You'd have to entertain yourself!